a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-clarity-impact.md

 The first approach, expanding Developer Productivity's meaning beyond a traditional definition, creates ambiguity corresponding to SPACE's breadth.
 SPACE covers limitless engineering optimization factors.
 Developer Productivity encompassing any of those factors implies that it may encompass them all.
 That creates ambiguity.
 Additonal ambiguity emerges because Developer Productivity encompasses SPACE and SPACE's categories encompass a traditional definition of developer productivity, blurring both definitions.
 Lacking a distinct traditional definition, Developer Productivity's definition references itself ¹.
 Both limitless factors and a recursive definition create infinite ambiguity.

 While an accurate definition is unhelpfully ambiguous, popular usage appears to be an alias for engineering optimization.
 Positive results of the term's popularity include its efficacy as a search keyword for engineering optimization articles and tools.
-Negative results of the term's ambiguity occur frequently when discussing engineering optimization: time spent defining terms, clearing confusion, resolving misunderstandings, redirecting to more effective metrics, and discouraging abuses.
+Negative results of the term's ambiguity occur whenever anyone tries defining or discussing developer productivity: time spent defining terms, clearing confusion, resolving misunderstandings, redirecting to more effective metrics, and discouraging abuses.
 It's no wonder that the platform teams above chose less ambiguous names.

 Platform teams can save time and focus more impactful metrics by replacing "Developer Productivity" with terms that more accurately describe what they optimize.
 Writers and tool providers could benefit the industry by collectively adopting a more accurate term.